As a registered celebrant, and practicing priestess, I offer ceremonies that celebrate life & our earth.

 While my ceremonial experience grew, I was still living a separate life in the corporate world.
 I felt the dissonance between these two lives – one with uniforms and policy manuals and staff meeting minutes; the other with sometimes simple, other times elaborate ceremonies by moon rises and sunrises.

 As a long time pagan, and passionate creator of ritual and ceremony, I realised that sharing space with other people was one of the most sacred things I could do.
 I wanted to be the most authentic version of myself that I could be – and that meant setting aside all the things society told me I “should” do, and following my heart of what I actually felt called to do.
+Alongside my work as a Steiner teacher, weaving in ceremony work has allowed me to feel whole.

 As a triple Capricorn, I love that my closest friends describe me as compassionate, supportive & curious about life … as well as focused and organised.
 I find that having a structured side to myself means that I can see the way different parts weave together into ceremony, and I can understand and see that natural flow.
 As a very creative person – musician, artisan, graphic designer & writer – I bring a powerful balance to that systemised-side of myself.
 Like walking between two worlds, I can feel the inspiration, and I can also express it.
 And I thank the gods everyday for this gift.